lostfocus/whitespace-image-resize/readme.txt

 License: GPL2

 Rewrites the image urls to use TimThumb to resize and add whitespace instead of cropping.

+== Description ==
+Rewrites the image urls to use TimThumb to resize and add whitespace instead of cropping.
-You won\'t need this if your theme is already using TimThumb, which is included with this plugin.
+You won't need this if your theme is already using TimThumb, which is included with this plugin.

 == Installation ==
 Install as usual, activate.
 This is all you need to do.